Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/050_output-mode.en.md

 Note that there is no newline or carriage return character at the end of the output.

+**Attention:** In code mode, BOMnipotent Client always exits with a terminal exit code of 0 (signaling success) if it can obtain any HTTP code.
+This way, the program is easier to use inside scripts that return on errors.

 ## Raw

 For calls to BOMnipotent Client that access some structured data, the raw output prints that data in json format **instead** of parsing and processing it.